Post job

 Handled all customer issues and heavy holiday seasons effectively and timely.

-• Another skill commonly found on seasonal associate resumes is "customer-service skills."
-This description of the skill was found on several seasonal associate resumes: "retail sales workers must be responsive to the wants and needs of customers" Here's an example from a resume of how this skill could fit into the day-to-day seasonal associate responsibilities: "greeted and engaged with the customer at all times, using store products to connect with the customer. "
+Customer-service skills.
+Another skill commonly found on seasonal associate job descriptions is "customer-service skills."
+It can come up quite often in seasonal associate duties, since "retail sales workers must be responsive to the wants and needs of customers."
+Here's an example from a resume of how this skill fits into day-to-day seasonal associate responsibilities: "greeted and engaged with the customer at all times, using store products to connect with the customer. "

 Seasonal Associate Resume